lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 ## AzureImageBuilder-v7.ps1

 The [AzureImageBuilder-v7.ps1](AzureImageBuilder-v7.ps1) script is almost the same than the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script but the image used is a Windows Server 2022 DataCenter Azure Edition.

+## AzureImageBuilder-v8.ps1

+The [AzureImageBuilder-v8.ps1](AzureImageBuilder-v8.ps1) script is an update of the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script because we also install the System Center Operations Manager agents.

 ## AzureImageBuilder with CMK.ps1